22 Aug 2017 by Olga Brighton

 When we plan a vacation in Europe, Paris, Barcelona, London, Rome, Amsterdam and other big old capital cities come to mind.
 The beaches on the Spanish coast, resorts in the Swiss Alps and magnificent numerous museums is what usually drives us to Europe.
-Sadly, we tend to forget about the never-ending list of beautiful yet overlooked cities scattered around the less visited parts of Europe.
+Sadly, we tend to forget about the never-ending list of beautiful yet overlooked cities scattered around the less visited increadible places in Europe.
 Come off the beaten track and open up the world you never knew existed.

 This small town located in the Swedish island of Gotland has survived several wars, numerous government changes and hundreds of pirate and enemy attacks.
 It is one of the oldest cities in Scandinavia, still standing and flourishing after more than a thousand years since its foundation.
 The city is surrounded with the best-preserved stone wall in Europe with 44 towers built in XII-XIV centuries.
 Walk down the cobbled streets, take a look at the quaint little houses and visit the 800-year-old church.
 A trip to Visby won’t only become one of the best travel experiences of your life; it will also become your first real time-travel.

 Founded on an island formed by Smotrych River bend, Kamianets-Podilskiy has grown over a thousand of years into a magnificent city from the list of UNESCO World Heritage Sites.
 West and East have fought for Kamianets-Podilskiy for many centuries for a good reason.
 This diverse ancient city used to be a large trade and craft centre with one of the most spectacular fortresses, bastions and stone walls in Europe which still stand today.
 Unique exhibitions in towers and dungeons, as well as walks down the quaint cobbled streets will make you want to stay a little longer.